 How much epoxy do I need?

 The DAIHARD 100 kit covers up to 250 square feet.
-If you need additional coverage, you may need to use 2 kits.
-Only one coating is needed.
+If you need additional coverage for more square footage, you may need to use 2 kits.
+Only one coating of this type of epoxy is needed.

 How much does it cost to paint a garage floor?

-The DAIHARD 100 kit is regularly priced at $99.95 USD, and is currently on sale for $79.95.
+The DAIHARD 100 kit currently costs $124.95.
 Daich Coatings advertises free shipping on all orders.

 What is the best paint and epoxy for garage floors?